-For your convenience I made a map with our SA trip itinerary and also included driving distances/times as well as some tips to help you plan your trip to South Africa.
-At the bottom of this post you can also find some practical information for your self drive trip.
+For your convenience I made a map with our South Africa trip itinerary and also included driving distances/times as well as some tips to help you plan your trip to South Africa.
+At the bottom of this post you can also find some practical information for your self-drive trip.

 Day 1: Arrival in Johannesburg and drive to Kruger NP

 We arrived in Johannesburg early in the morning where we picked-up our rental car.
 At first, we were planning to visit the city of Pretoria, but after some consideration we decided to head straight to our accommodation next to Kruger National Park.

 On the way to Kruger we stopped at Ndebele cultural village in Botshabelo.
 It’s just a small village-museum where you can visit a few colorful houses and get acquainted with the small Ndbele tribe community.
 It’s definitely worth a short stop and is a great way to break a long drive.

 In the evening we had dinner at our hotel in Hazyview and met our first African wildlife.
 The hotel is not called Hippo Hollow for nothing… Unforgettable experience!

 - Driving distance: 424 km – 263 miles – 5 hrs

 - Accommodation: We stayed 2 nights at the Hippo Hollow Country Estate in Hazyview, just outside Kruger NP.
 Hazyview is a good base for exploring Panorama Route and Kruger NP and there is a wide range of accommodation available.